 Creating a website that is full of Gospel-centered content is vital to any church.
 People often head to Christian websites to glean from the information provided.
 They want to learn, and they want to grow.
-What if you could give the people what they want by enhancing your website to be more intentional and transparent?
+What if you could give the people what they want by designing your website to be more intentional and transparent?
 One way to make this happen is through using videos on your church website.
+The use of videos can enhance church communications.

 I can hear you thinking, “What a great idea, but how do I practically put videos on my website?”